Analytics: The discovery and communication of meaningful patterns in data.

 Time on Social Media / Time Creating Content

-Is social media important?
-Absolute.
-If used right it has the potential to be one of the primary drivers of traffic to your blog.
+If used in the right way, social media has the potential to be one of the primary drivers of traffic to your blog.
+It can also be a place to find inspiration, make connections, and easily get your message out to your audience.

-Use the Creator Ratio as a data point to make sure that you’re never spending more time increasing the value of other people’s land when you could be developing your own.
+Use the Creator Ratio as a data point to make sure that you’re never spending more time consuming than you are creating.

 How about you?